Anti-Slavery and Human Trafficking policy and statement

 Our commitment

-CityFibre is committed to acting ethically and with the upmost integrity in all our business relationships and take a zero-tolerance approach to slavery and human trafficking.
-We are committed to the compliance of duties set out within the Modern Slavery Act 2015 (MSA) and expect our suppliers, and supply chains, to take all reasonable steps to comply with the MSA.
-We also expect our suppliers and their supply chains, to engage in appropriate employment practices and to comply with all relevant legislation and regulations in the countries in which they operate.
+CityFibre is committed to acting ethically and with the upmost integrity in all our business relationships.
+We take a zero-tolerance approach to slavery and human trafficking.
+CityFibre is committed to the compliance of duties set out within the Modern Slavery Act 2015 (MSA) and expect our suppliers and supply chains to take all reasonable steps to comply with the MSA.
+We also expect our suppliers and their supply chains to engage in appropriate employment practices and to comply with all relevant legislation and regulations in the countries in which they operate.

 As a responsible organisation we strive to incorporate respect for human rights into our employment practices and our values.
 We are responsible for ensuring that our colleagues and those working on our behalf are able to work freely and receive fair remuneration in return.
 Our HR policies and processes ensure that all direct employees are treated fairly and in a way that safeguards their human rights.
 We communicate these requirements to our suppliers via our Supplier Code of Conduct, which sets out the expectations of our suppliers that they shall comply with laws relating to their business, and their duties as set out in the MSA.